 Right now I also enjoy the works of of Li Hui, Harley Weir, Laurence Philomene, Michaela Stark, Molly Matalon and Marlene Dumas.

 What advice would you give to someone wanting to start photography?

 Daphne Oude Geerdink (1992, NL) is a visual artist based in Delft.
 Their work is based on a fascination of (self) representation and identity, exploring this through and with others.
 Human behaviour, gender, intimacy and body language is part of their interest.
 Photography is an intuitive tool to help them understand the world and their position on it.
-You can check out her work here www.daphneoudegeerdink.com IG: daphne.og You might also enjoy The Best Photography Magazine Submissions To Apply To How to Become a Professional Photographer: 4 Essential Steps
+You can check out her work here www.daphneoudegeerdink.com IG: daphne.og If you liked this article, you might also enjoy The Best Photography Magazine Submissions To Apply To and How to Become a Professional Photographer: 4 Essential Steps